BrainLesion/modsort/README.md

 # modsort with vite and electron
 ![modsort_logo](modsort_logo/icons/modsort.png)

-**modsort** is a manual sorting tool for MR files, allowing you to organize them easily by dragging and dropping them into designated boxes.
+**modsort** is a powerful tool for sorting, identifying, and tagging MR (Magnetic Resonance) sequences.
+It allows users to manually organize medical imaging files through an intuitive drag-and-drop interface.

-Once sorted, the files are automatically copied and renamed to a relative location, ensuring consistency and eliminating typos.
+Once sorted, files are automatically copied, renamed, and structured into a relative location, reducing errors and eliminating typos.

-For efficiency, multiple files can be renamed at once using bulk mode.
+The bulk renaming feature streamlines workflow, making it easy to process large datasets efficiently.

+**modsort** is especially useful for radiologists, researchers, and medical imaging professionals who need to classify MR sequences accurately.
-After renaming, the files can be seamlessly preprocessed with the [preprocessing module](https://github.com/BrainLesion/preprocessing).
+After renaming, files can be further processed using the [preprocessing module](https://github.com/BrainLesion/preprocessing).

 ![modsort_program](modsort_screenshot.png)

 ## important commands